hiking90/binder-linux/README.md

 </pre>

 ## Aidl
-binder-linux does not port AIDL compiler.
+binder-linux does not support AIDL compiler.
 Please use the AIDL compiler of Android build tools. https://developer.android.com/studio/releases/build-tools

 ## TODO